 As a digital signage manager, you post and manage the content for your sign or signs.
 While there are campus-wide announcements that sometimes run on all signs, on the whole, it's the manager who places the content on the signs.
 This doesn't mean you have to start from scratch!
-There are some stock slides available to you in Digital Signage Resources.
-Adding content is wholly optional and is up to the manager.
+There are some stock slides available to you in Digital Signage Resources, and there is also a shared dropbox which managers across campus can submit to.
+You can browse that dropbox for content you'd like to add to your sign; adding content from the dropbox is wholly optional and is up to the manager.

 If you have questions about any of the following guidelines, let us know!
 We'd be happy to go over the guidelines with you and help you produce clean, great-looking signage that fits your screen.

 Submission Guidelines ›